adamkurth/CXLS_Sphinx/docs/source/overwrite_background_subtraction.rst

         - Iterates through a list of radii, processing coordinates with different threshold values and radii.

         - Sets completed to True after processing

+    - To execute the program, ensure it's correctly set up in your environment and call it from the command line or another script.

 .. py:function:: main()